 Theological Education for Leadership (TEL) - Certificates

-Certificates offered through the TEL program provide formal recognition of achievement in general or focused areas of study.
+Certificates offered through the TEL program provide recognition of achievement in general or focused areas of study.
 If you wish to use a TEL certificate as part of a formal ministerial development plan, check with your denominational office first.
 Because courses are not taught at graduate-level intensity, TEL courses do not count toward graduate-level academic credit (see CTEL below for exception).

 The CTEL provides strong theological leadership training for lay and clergy leaders, equipping you to strengthen congregations and create new ministries.

-Also, students are encouraged to communicate one-on-one with TEL staff and instructors to develop their ministry and vocational goals, particularly if they are considering further studies at PSR.
+Students are encouraged to communicate one-on-one with TEL staff and instructors to develop their ministry and vocational goals, particularly if they are considering further studies at PSR.

 The CTEL includes, over the course of 12 months: